-At Axion BioSystems, our goal is to help you “explore life’s circuitry”—the intricate, electrically-active behavior of our cells.
-Our innovative and award-winning products are designed to help you investigate the function of cells from the heart, brain and more with an easy-to-use, in vitro assay.
+At Axion BioSystems, our goal is to help you non-invasively evaluate your cells.
+Whether tracking the growth and death of cancer cells or monitoring the intricate, electrically-active behavior of excitable cells (e.g. neurons and cardiomyocytes), our innovative and award-winning products are designed to help you investigate the function of your cells in an easy-to-use, in vitro assay.

-After launching the first commercial multi-well MEA system, the Maestro™, we’ve continued to expand on the promise of this technology with a steady pipeline of innovative, industry-leading products that increase throughput, functionality and information drawn from MEA assays.
+Axion initially launched the first commercial multi-well MEA system, the Maestro™, an easy-to-use, non-invasive instrument that measures functional electrical signals from brain and heart cells.
+We’ve since continued to expand on the promise of this label free, electrode-based technology.
+Recently, we introduced the Maestro Z, providing functional measures of cell growth, with specific applications in immuno-oncology and immuno-therapies.
+Axion has a steady pipeline of innovative, industry-leading products that increase throughput, functionality and information.

 Our commitment to your discoveries also includes expert knowledge of the biological applications our technology enables.
-We are a trusted scientific partner in many research collaborations and hope you’ll reach out to us to discuss how Axion’s MEA platform can advance your journey to learn more about life’s circuitry.
+We are a trusted scientific partner in many research collaborations and hope you’ll reach out to us to discuss how Axion’s Maestro Pro, Maestro Edge, and Maestro Z can advance your journey to learn more about how your cells function.

-Tom O’Brien was most recently a senior executive at Philips Medical Systems, a division of Royal Philips, after the sale of Intermagnetics General Corporation (NASDAQ: IMGC).
+Tom O’Brien co-founded Axion in 2008 after the sale of Intermagnetics General Corporation (NASDAQ: IMGC) to Philips Medical Systems.
 At Intermagnetics, he held the role of Executive Vice President, Corporate Development and President, Invivo Medical Devices.
 Prior to that, he has held various senior executive positions in both public and private companies, in the U.S. and abroad.
-Tom holds a Bachelor’s Degree with highest honors in Industrial Engineering from Georgia Tech and an MBA from the University of Chicago.
+In 2019, he engineered the spin-out of BioCircuit Technologies, an early stage company developing devices that monitor and control peripheral nerves.
+Tom holds a Bachelor’s Degree in Industrial Engineering from Georgia Tech and an MBA from the University of Chicago.

 Jim Ross was previously a product development engineer for Advanced Micro Devices and the co-founder of Nanogrip Technologies, maker of micro-scale devices used to manipulate MEMs components.
 He has over a decade of experience in MEMS fabrication, analog circuit design, and neural interfacing technology.
 During his tenure at the Microelectronics Research Center and the Laboratory for Neuroengineering, he was instrumental in producing over a dozen critically enabling technologies for the manipulation and sensing of neural tissue (many of which are patent pending).
 Jim received a Bachelor of Science degree in Electrical Engineering from Louisiana State University and a Doctorate in Biomedical Engineering from Georgia Tech.